 National Science Week 2018 is Australia’s annual celebration of science and technology.
 Running each year in August, it features more than 1000 events around Australia, including those delivered by universities, schools, research institutions, libraries, museums and science centres.
 These events attract a wide audience from children to adults and science amateurs to professionals.
 Over one million people participate in science events across the nation.
 CBNS has four nodes contributing this year which is exciting.

-Now in its second year, the Melbourne node is organising
+Now in its second year, the Melbourne/Monash node is organising

 Join our free screening of the 1966 sci-fi classic Fantastic Voyage.